johnm434/sceptre_paper/README.md

 ## SCEPTRE package and manuscript code

 This repository contains the **sceptre** R package and the code required to reproduce the analyses reported in Katsevich et al. 2020.
-Users can download and use the **sceptre** package independently of the Katsevich et al. 2020 analysis code.
+Users can download and use the **sceptre** package independently of the manuscript analysis code.

 ### Downloading and installing **sceptre**